ETERNA-earkiv/ETERNA/documentation/FAQ.md

 ## Metadata

-### What descriptive metadata formats are supported by RODA?
+### What descriptive metadata formats are supported by ETERNA?

 All descriptive metadata formats are supported as long as there is a grammar in XML Schema (XSD) to validate it.
-By default, RODA comes configured with Dublin Core and Encoded Archival Description 2002.
+By default, ETERNA comes configured with Dublin Core and Encoded Archival Description 2002.
 More schemas can be added.

-### Can RODA support multiple classification schemes?
+### Can ETERNA support multiple classification schemes?

 The system enables the definition of multiple hierarchical structures where one can place records.
 To each of the nodes of these structures we can assign descriptive metadata.
 Picture this as a file/folder system where each folder can have custom metadata in EAD or DC format (or any other format for that matter).
 Each of these “folders” (or placeholders) can be a fonds, collection, series, or aggregation, etc.